 Syion looked around the rooftop before reaching for something in his pocket.
-He brought out a fist closed around something and slowly opened his hand to reveal a thick gold medallion that had a Phoenix in flight inscribed on the top with a ring of writing he had no idea what they meant.
-“My mother gave me this, and said I’d find all the answers here.”
+He brought out a fist closed around something and slowly opened his hand to reveal a thick gold medallion with a Phoenix in flight inscribed on the top and a ring of writing he had no understanding of.
+“My mother gave me this.
+Said I’d find all the answers here.”

-Balan stared at the gold coin for ages, then suddenly closed the young man’s fist and thrust his hand away.
+Balan stared at the gold coin for ages, then closed the young man’s fist and thrust his hand away.
 “Be careful who you show that to around here, or anywhere.
-This is not the Human world, and a simple thing as that Phoenix Guards token can get you killed.”
+This is not the Human world, and a simple thing like that Phoenix Guards token can get you killed.”

 “The Phoenix Guards?
 Is that what you are?”

 Balan scoffed.
 “I’m many things boy, and that I am not.”

 “Of this realm, yeah.”
 He eyed the pocket where the boy stashed his coin.
 “But they are a whole lot more.”
 Balan reached for the boys hand and pulled him towards the edge.
 “We better get going if we are to save daylight.”

 “Who are the Phoenix Guards?”
 Syion asked, staring at the ground several feet below them.
 “My mum used to mention them when she was lucid.
 Something about being key.”